 Just as in the food and wine industry, an organic certification on a mattress or a blanket does not mean the product is organic through and through.
-It does NOT mean the mattress, pillow, comforter, what have you, is made with all certified organic ingredients, and is manufactured with an organic process that introduces no chemicals.
-It simply means that at some point in the process from beginning to end, some component of the product earned an organic certification.
+It does NOT mean the mattress, pillow, or comforter is made with all certified organic ingredients.
+Nor does mean an organic process that introduces no chemicals was used for manufacturing.
+It simply means that at some point in the process, some component of the product earned an organic certification.

 Now let’s look at organic’s two wily sisters: Pure and Natural.